umass-compsci-220/umass-compsci-220.github.io/materials/homework/observers-mvc-wip.md

 broadcastInitialState(): void;
 ```

-Any other methods or attributes you add to `SimulationObject` must be non-public.
+Any other methods, attributes, or other changes you make to `SimulationObject` must be non-public and must not constrain the extensibility of `SimulationObject`.

 ### `Agent` Class (`agent.ts`)